USDA-ARS-ACSL/ExcelInterface/README.md

 Working examples include data for Kansas dryland (paper in progress), Maryland Eastern Shore (published in Kim et al., 2012) and AgmipET2 from a paper by Kimball et al, now in press

+Newly added are the input and output files for maizsim where we published tests of the CO2 model in Geoderma

 To run the model, use the root folder set in the excel interface. let's say the root is d:/agmipet2 and under this are the data folders, run_01 and run_02 then the executables would go into the agmipet2 folder and you would run the model as d:/agmipET2 > 2dmaizsim ./run_01/runrun01.dat
-Still need to upload weather files for the Solar Corridor simulation

 if you use the folder structure in this repository:
 Y:\ExcelInterface